Directives

 Dynamic Parameters

-Directives support dynamic parameters that are resolved at runtime.
-Use backtick delimiters:
+Directives support runtime-resolved parameters using backtick delimiters:

 | Parameter | Resolves To |